will-afs/PDFExtractor/README.md

 Create an AWS Lambda function, selecting Lambda from "image"

+Add a VPC to AWS Lambda to enable it communicating with other applications from within (Cooldown Manager, ArXivParser).
+You might need to edit the Lambda-role by adding a new policy (e.g. AmazonEC2FullAccess).

-Test it with the following request body:
+Now test it with the following request body:

     {
         "uri": "http://arxiv.org/pdf/cs/9308102v1",